OUR BOOKING TERMS

 4. YOUR RIGHTS TO MAKE CHANGES

-4.1 If you wish to make a change to the services you have booked please contact us.
+4.3.
 We will let you know if the change is possible.
 If it is possible we will let you know about any changes to the price of the services, the timing of supply or anything else which would be necessary as a result of your requested change and ask you to confirm whether you wish to go ahead with the change.
-If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 7, Your rights to end the contract).
+If we cannot make the change or the consequences of making the change are unacceptable to you, you may want to end the contract (see clause 7, Your rights to end the contract), but accept that if your request falls outside of the cooling off period (as described in clause 7 below), you may lose some or all of your payment made to us up to that point, or shall remain liable for any payment that would have been due to us, should your booking have proceeded, where we have incurred non recoverable costs or expenses in anticipation of your booking.

 5. OUR RIGHTS TO MAKE CHANGES

-5.1 Minor changes to the services.
-We may change the content of the services:
+5.1.
+Minor changes to the services.
+We may change the content of the services at any time up until the time for delivery of the services:

 (a) to reflect changes in relevant laws and regulatory requirements; and